 Second, it turns out that if livestock are raised more naturally—on dry grasslands where their kind grew up, instead of on cleared rainforests or in over-crowded feedlots—they can make arid land fertile.
 That change, along with innovations in livestock feed, also can reduce the methane gas they generate.
-Third, in many cases eating meat is a more efficient way to consume calories than depending only on plants; in fact, one study published by the University of California Press found that a vegan diet actually requires more land use than a vegetarian and some omnivorous diets.
+Third, in many cases eating meat is a more efficient way to consume calories than depending only on plants; in fact, one study published by the University of California Press found that a pure vegan diet actually requires more land use than some vegetarian and omnivorous diets.
 And fourth, a good leather jacket, belt, or pair of shoes will last years, if not generations.
 Isn’t that how sustainability is supposed to work?

 If there were any animal product that animal-rights advocates might support, you’d think it would be wool.
 It is renewable in the extreme, since the shearing process leaves the animal free to live another day and grow more.
 And it creates a high-performance textile that requires minimal processing, which means virtually no pollution.

 Even better, wool has the potential to help the fashion industry produce “climate-positive fashion.”
 If raised in a way that mimics the movements of wild herbivores, sheep can play a large role reverting grasslands to their most natural state.
 This helps keep carbon in the soil instead of gassing off as carbon dioxide, thereby adding to global warming.
 The North Face brand is so taken with the potential of hyper-sustainable sheep ranches that it started testing sales for its climate-positive Cali Wool Beanie back in 2017.
 Stella McCartney, who has become a darling in the both the luxury world and celebrity vegan circles for refusing to use fur or leather in her designs, used wool to create the world’s first Gold Certified, Cradle to Cradle thread.
 This means the wool was made in a completely sustainable and nontoxic process, and can be composted at the end of its life.